 Wrapping It Up

 There’s no doubt that school will be different this year.
 Remember to stay as calm as possible, and be there for your child.
 Understand that there will be problems and issues that arise, take it in stride.
 It will be okay, just take it day by day.
-Our children are being put to the ultimate test by switching to virtual school.
+Our children are being put to the ultimate test by switching to virtual schools.
 They don’t get to see their friends every day and do normal school kid stuff.

 When you’re at your wits’ end, take a moment and remember that.
 As long as your child is trying, be supportive and proud.
 And let them know it!
 I hope that you enjoy these 10 useful tips for virtual schooling!